AdventureSociety/codum-core/Whitepaper.md

-                   Codum
+# Codum
-       the code marketplace in Blockchain
+The Code Marketplace in Blockchain
 V 2.1
-                 2018-04-02
+02.04.2018
 Introduction
 Currently, all cloud based source code repositories and distribution is handled by privately maintained profit oriented companies like Github (by Github Inc., USA), Bitbucket (by Atlassian Pty.Ltd./Inc., Australia), GitLab (by GitLab B.V., originated in Ukraine but rebased to USA), Launchpad (by Canonical Ltd., UK), and many others.
 Most of them are even proprietary code based, while SourceForge, which is in decline and has already the 3rd owner,